Last updated June 2026

 Why Australian Businesses Need AI Training

-The second force is competitive pressure.
-The Business Council of Australia's AI Opportunity Report 2025 projects AI could add A$142B annually to Australian GDP by 2030 — and that SMEs will achieve 22% faster productivity growth than larger firms over 2025–2030.
-The mechanism is simple: SMEs adopt faster because they have less legacy.
-The AI Lab Australia State of AI Adoption in Australian SMBs 2026 finds 64% of Australian SMBs now use AI regularly — up from just 39% in mid-2024.
-The window for AI training as a differentiator is narrowing fast; it is becoming a baseline.
+There is a competitive edge in moving early.
+The Business Council of Australia's AI Opportunity Report 2025 projects AI could add A$142B a year to Australian GDP by 2030, with smaller firms growing productivity 22% faster than large ones because they adopt faster.
+The AI Lab Australia State of AI Adoption in Australian SMBs 2026 finds 64% of Australian SMBs now use AI regularly, up from 39% in mid-2024.
+A confident team is quickly becoming the baseline, not the differentiator.

 There is a tremendous opportunity for Australia and our workforce to boost our productivity and create new ways of working.